SushyDev/vapor-store/README.md

 - [ ] If installed game folder can't be found have a fallback where the user manually selects the folder
 - [ ] Make a notification when the download is completed
 - [ ] When adding your own game have a option to select the metadata
+- [ ] Enable / Disable some features for games from steam

 ### Issues